Author a mathematical formula question

 TIP: Check out Use the Visual Editor for details on how to use this toolbar to the fullest to control the visual appearance of your mathematical formula question statement.

-1. Click Mathematical Formula from the list of response area types.
+Click Mathematical Formula from the list of student response components.

 TIP: Check out Choose a mathematical formula question sub-type for more information about each sub-type option.